haskell-perf/graphs/README.md

 ```Haskell
 type Named a = (String,a)
 ```
-We highly use this type, don't be surprised
+We highly use this type, don't be surprised.

 ### The `Suite g` data